hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

     - requires PIN
     - one-to-one connection (peer-to-peer)
     - new technology (doesnt support older devices)
+- stuff 3 (compared to infra red)
+    - uses radio frequency: 2.4GHz
+    - can use multiple channels
+        - (spread spectrum technology)
+    - can travel through walls (but signal will deteriorate)
+    - free standard
+    - high bandwidth (compared to IR)
 - how Bluetooth connection is established
     - turn on both devices
     - ensure within range (both should find eachother)